Kwangyun/Kwangyun.github.io/_posts/2024-09-05-Undetected MSI Payload.md

 ## String Obfuscation
-Let's take the following code snippet for example, where we create a notepad process for future shell code injection.
+Let's take the following code snippet for example, where we create a notepad process for future shell code injection, the string c:\\windows\\system32\notepad.exe is identified in the executable.
+We can check this using strings.
 ```bash
 strings.exe -n 8 implant.exe | findstr /i "C:\\windows"
 ```